montrehack/montrehack.github.com/_posts/2019-07-17-anti-debugging.md

 ![Keep stepping!](/images/19-07_anti_debugging.png)

 Level-up style anti-debugging challenge that introduces common Windows techniques used by DRM and malware to twart dynamic analysis.

+The challenges are in the following file : [https://segfault.me/ctf/debugme.exe](https://segfault.me/ctf/debugme.exe)

 ## Tools and Experience Required